davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 #### subscribe

-The subscribe method is used to define the behaviors of the listbox component.
-For example, when the button is clicked we need to determine if the list should be opened or closed.
-For ensuring good web accessibility practices, the listbox component needs to respond to the keyboard events.
-In the [collapsible listbox example](https://www.w3.org/TR/wai-aria-practices/examples/listbox/listbox-collapsible.html) guide, it is recommended to have events that are triggered when the following keys are pressed: enter, escape, up and down arrow, home, and end.
-Since we need to define the events based on mouse and keyboard clicks, I will write a few helper functions that will open, close, and toggle the menu (and update attributes accordingly), as well as a function that updates the component when a new option is selected.
+The subscribe method is used to define the behaviors of the listbox component in response to an event (i.e., when the button is clicked or when a key is pressed).
+For ensuring good web accessibility practices, the listbox widget must respond to keyboard events.
+The Web Accessibility Initiative (WAI) Authoring Practices recommends the following events for a [collapsible listbox widget](https://www.w3.org/TR/wai-aria-practices/examples/listbox/listbox-collapsible.html): enter, escape, up and down arrow, home, and end.
+These keys will handle the opening and closing of the listbox, navigation within the list of options, and the selection of new items.
+Since we need to attach these behaviors based on mouse and keyboard clicks, I will write a few helper functions that will open, close, and toggle the listbox options, as well as a function that updates the component when a new option is selected.

-The functions that handle the opening and closing the list are fairly straightforward.
-These functions add or remove the CSS class `hidden` that displays or hides the list of options.
-Each function needs to update the ARIA attributes for the button (`aria-expanded`).
-For visual purposes, the icon will be rotated by adding the class `rotated`.
-The function `toggleMenu` is a wrapper around `closeMenu` and `openMenu`.
+The open and close functions are fairly straightforward.
+These functions work by adding or removing the CSS class `hidden`.
+The CSS class `hidden` contains the property `display: none`.
+Both functions will also update the ARIA attribute `aria-expanded` for the listbox toggle (true = open).
+For visual purposes, the CSS class `rotated` will be added to the SVG icon.
+This will rotate the toggle icon (downward pointing chevron) by 180 degrees.
+The `closeMenu` and `openMenu` is wrapped in the `toggleMenu` function.

 ```js
 // define function that closes menu